f4him/paango-backend-api/README.md

 >  UNDER DEVELOPMENT

 ### TO-DO
+> - Date range input for rooms
 > - Finalize attributes for all models
+> - Admin routes for entities like managers, guides, agents, rooms, hotels
-> - Date range input for rooms
+> - Help messages and tips for all users

 - being awsome ✨UwU✨